Exterior renovation in Tahoe City

 Tahoe City housing and architecture

-Tahoe City's alpine climate
+Tahoe City's alpine climate is the controlling stressor

-Fire and snow, addressed together
+Fire and snow, addressed in one assembly

 Recommended materials for Tahoe City